How Do Bearded Dragons Sleep? Positions, Durations, & Areas!

 Do Bearded Dragons Dream?

-Whether or not bearded dragons dream is highly debatable, and there isn’t a scientific fact to prove that they do.
-However, just like us, beardies experience rapid eye movement (REM) sleep that may or may not be associated with dreams.
-They may twitch and move in their sleep, but it’s not exactly associated with dreaming.
+Whether or not bearded dragons dream is highly debatable as there is no scientific study to prove that they do.
+However, just like us, beardies experience rapid eye movement (REM) and twitch in their sleep, but it may or may not be associated with dreams.

 Photo of author